 This is a term you’re bound to come across in your search for squatter’s rights.
 If you’re said to have Color of Title, it simply means that you have one or more of the required documents to own the property.
 In other words, your occupation of the property is irregular, even if you’re consistently paying property taxes.

-Without color of title, a squatter would need to pay taxes as an alternative additional requirement to claim adverse possession under Florida law.
+Without color of title, a squatter would need to pay taxes as an alternative additional requirement to establish adverse possession.
+This step is crucial for validating an adverse possession claim, as it demonstrates the squatter’s intent to take legal ownership of the property.

 How Do You Prevent Squatters on Your Florida Property?